Home » Dish Type » One Pot Meal » Stir Fried Rice Cake Shanghai-Style

 Stir Fried Rice Cake Shanghai Style

-Stir Fried Rice Cake with Pork and Napa Cabbage Slices {炒年糕} is a traditional Huai Yang Style one-pot meal, especially popular in the Shanghai area.
-It features soft rice cake slices stir fried with juicy, savory pork slices.
+Rice Cake Stir Fry with Pork and Napa Cabbage Slices {Chao Nian Gao 炒年糕} is a traditional Shanghai Style one-pot meal.
+It features soft rice cake slices stir-fried with juicy, savory pork slices.
 The Napa Cabbage adds subtle crunchiness and a refreshing contrasting taste and flavor, as well as additional nutrition.
-A perfect easy, tasty and healthy one-dish meal.
+A perfect easy, tasty, and healthy one-dish meal.

 Stir Fried Rice Cake {Easy Tasty Authentic Style}